Unique games conjecture

 Unsolved problem in computer science: Is the Unique Games Conjecture true?

 In computational complexity theory, the unique games conjecture (often referred to as UGC) is a conjecture made by Subhash Khot in 2002.
 The conjecture postulates that the problem of determining the approximate value of a certain type of game, known as a unique game, has NP-hard computational complexity.
 It has broad applications in the theory of hardness of approximation.
 If the unique games conjecture is true and P ≠ NP, then for many important problems it is not only impossible to get an exact solution in polynomial time (as postulated by the P versus NP problem), but also impossible to get a good polynomial-time approximation.
 The problems for which such an inapproximability result would hold include constraint satisfaction problems, which crop up in a wide variety of disciplines.

-The conjecture is unusual in that the academic world seems about evenly divided on whether it is true or not.
+According to Ryan O'Donnell as quoted by the Simons Foundation, academics are roughly evenly divided on whether the conjecture is true or false.